interledger/rfcs/0027-interledger-protocol-4/0027-interledger-protocol-4.md

 In the case of pre-funded accounts, senders send some amount to their connector to cover packets they will send.
 Senders can use transfers on an underlying ledger, payment channel updates, or any other means to send value to the connector.
 Senders can pre-fund their accounts as much or as little as they choose based on how much they trust the connector to forward ILP packets for them and the volume of packets the sender expects to send.

-In the case of post-funded accounts, senders transfer value to their connector after they have recevied the fulfillments for one or more outgoing ILP packets.
+In the case of post-funded accounts, senders transfer value to their connector after they have received the fulfillments for one or more outgoing ILP packets.
 If participants use payment channels, they may choose to sign an update to the payment channel to cover the value of each packet sent and thus minimize the amount the connector must trust the sender for.
 If participants use some other means of rebalancing, such as transfers on a slower ledger or delivery of physical assets, they may wish to rebalance their accounts less frequently and settle for larger amounts.

 ## Specification